stormasm/spanish/words/wordofthedayquick.md

+##### disfrutar, to enjoy
+- Durante esta época del año, siempre disfrutamos tomando algunos días de vacación.
+- During this time of year, we always enjoy taking a few days of vacation.
+- Disfrutaste de tu viaje a Chile la semana pasada?
+- Did you enjoy your trip to Chile last week?

 ##### el premio, award, prize
 - Cada año, se entregan premios Nobel en seis categorías diferentes.
 - Every year, Nobel Prizes are awarded in six different categories.